gx9702/UA-TypeRepository/Core/Part3/ReferenceTypes/HasSubtype/readme.md

 <!-- objecttype -->
 ## HasSubtype
+The type for non-looping hierarchical references that are used to define sub types.
 The representation of the HasSubtype ReferenceType in the address space is shown in the following table:

 |Name|Attribute|